jonhiggs/ml67/doc/06-usb_connector.md

 The USB controller chip has two USB ports unused and I believe you could connect the Teensy to it.
 Unfortunately I was unable to make a connection to it without shorting things out because it's a crazy small surface-mount thing.If you manage, please let me know how it went.

 I was successfully able to disable the microcontroller by disconnecting it's power.
 The bottom-right corner pin is it's power.
-I scratched through the etch leading into it.
+I scratched through the trace leading into it.
 Afterwards, the keyboard was no longer seen and I had a one-port USB hub.